Powerslam

 A Powerslam or simply Slam is a professional wrestling body slam move in which the wrestler performing the slam falls face-down on top of the opponent.
 The use of the term "powerslam" usually refers to the front powerslam or the scoop powerslam.

 Variations

 Fallaway slam

 Also known as the S.O.S. or table-top suplex.
-The wrestlerlifts the opponent up so the opponent is horizontal across the wrestler's body then falls backwards, throwing their opponent over their head down to the mat back-first.
+The wrestler lifts the opponent up so the opponent is horizontal across the wrestler's body then falls backwards, throwing their opponent over their head down to the mat back-first.
 This slam can be either bridged into a pin, or the wrestler can float over into another fallaway slam.
 This move can be sometimes used as a continuation move from catching an opponent's high-cross body, to emphasize the wrestler's strength.
 Randy Orton, Titus O'Neil, Madcap Moss, John "Bradshaw/JBL" Layfield and Razor Ramon are its notable examples of users.